BDC Hamburger Icon

 6. Look for a processor that offers level 2 or 3 processing.

-For level 2 processing, you’d need to provide your customer’s billing address, customer code (or purchase order number) and tax amount.
+For level 2 processing, you’d need to provide your customer’s billing address, customer code (or purchase order number), and tax amount.
 For level 3 processing, you’d also need to include an invoice number and a description.

 7. Use a processor that accepts high-risk businesses.

-8. Ensure payment security is in place.
+8. Ensure that payment security is in place.

 Many payment processors integrate with the best accounting and invoicing software, so be sure the processor you choose can work with the software you already use.
 You may even be able to add a payment button to your electronic invoices, helping your customers quickly pay online.